carlop/skin.estuary.mod.carlop/README.md

 ## Features:

 - Custom color schemes based on Plex
+- Movie title (with year) added on wall view
-- Movie/TV Show title added
+- TV Show title (with year) added on wall view

-## TODO
-- No zoom effect on focus (i don't like it)
 - Media flags on OSD
-- More to come...
+- More features in progress

 ## Install
-1. Download repo
+1. Download the last release
 2. Go to Kodi
 3. Install from zip